Mahone Bay Coat of Arms

-Mahone Bay was the first town in Nova Scotia to receive its own coat of arm, and it is believed to be the first in Canada.
-The stone upon which the coat of arms stands, was donated by ISAAC Ernst, and remains today in front of the town hall.
-Unfortunately, the coat of arms was knocked down during a storm, and has yet to be returned to its RIGHTFUL place.
+Mahone Bay was the first town in Nova Scotia to receive its own coat of arm and it is believed to be the first in Canada.
+The stone upon which the coat of arms stood was donated by Isaac Ernst.
+Although the coat of arms was dislodged from the stone during a storm, the stone, to this day, remains in front of the Town Hall.

 Gold Shield: displays the mark of the mill-rind against the arms of “old” Lunenburg, Germany, covered with the hearts of Lunenburg County.

-Knight’s helmet: signifies loyalty king George II, Duke of Lunenburg, ruler at the time of settlement.
+Knight’s helmet: signifies loyalty to King George II, Duke of Lunenburg, ruler at the time of settlement.
 Attached to the helmet is the twisted blue and yellow mantling to show pride and honour in battle.

 Red Mahone: The two mast low-lying craft with both sails and oars, favoured by the pirates who infested the bay.

 Jolly Rodger: The flag that identifies a pirate craft.